ray-project/ray/doc/source/data/transforming-data.rst

 To learn more about tasks and actors, read the :ref:`Ray Core Key Concepts <core-key-concepts>`.

-To transform data with Python class, complete these steps:
+To transform data with a Python class, complete these steps:

 1. Implement a class.
 Perform setup in ``__init__`` and transform data in ``__call__``.